 Figure 6.12.1.2-1: Data collection from OAM services

-NWDAF subscribes to OAM services for data collection The subscription request shall optionally indicate to OAM the need to receive UP network slice instance topology information relevant to the analysis of the requested information
+NWDAF subscribes to OAM services for receiving information from one of OAM services.
+The subscription request shall optionally indicate to OAM the need to receive UP network slice instance topology information relevant to the analysis of the requested information

-[Optional] It is up to the OAM to identify if already deployed/configured support for data collection will be reused for each request from NWDAF or if new support for data collection needs to be deployed/configured.
+OAM perform the required configuration in order to provide the information requested by NWDAF subscription.
+It is up to the OAM to identify if already deployed/configured support for data collection related to the subscription request will be reused for each request from NWDAF or if new support for data collection of information associated with the subscription needs to be deployed/configured.

+OAM perform the tasks, e.g., data collection, data processing, associated with the subscribed request from NWDAF.

 OAM services send notification to NWDAF about subscribed information.